keithalewis/math/yo.md

 The identity is unique.

-A _group_ $G$ is a moniod with inverse elements.
-For every $g\in G$ there exists an inverse
+A _group_ $G$ is a moniod with inverse elements: for every $g\in G$ there exists an inverse
 $g^{-1}\in G$ with $gg^{-1} = 1$.

 __Exercise__. _Show inverses are unique_.

 A _permutation_ on a set $S$ is a function $\sigma\colon S\to S$ that is one-to-one and onto.
-Such functions are invertable and the collection of all permutations form a group $\Sigma(S)$ where the binary operation is function composition.
+Such functions are invertable and the collection of all permutations form a group $\Sigma(S)$ where the binary operation is function composition and the identity is the identity permutation.

 For any $g$ in the group $G$ define $L_g\colon G\to\Sigma(G)$ by $L_gh = gh$, $h\in G$.